aafulei/cppp5e/06-functions/README.md

 }
 ```

-`s` should be passed by reference as it could be expansive to copy a `string`.
+`s` should be passed by reference as it could be expansive to copy a string.

 ```c++
 bool is_good(const std::ostream &os) {